ZatinMe/Pythin-Search-engine/README.md

-# Pythin-Search-engine
-Python text search Engine using Moore algorithm with inverted indexing and TF-IDF weights with Cosine similarity
+A search engine for searching text/phrase in set of .txt files, based on inverted indexing and boyer moore algorithm.